-Some occupations require special licensing through the West Virginia Division of Labor.
+Some occupations require certifications, licensure or permits through the Division of Labor.
 These are described in the section below.

-Any business operating in the state doing construction work with a total project cost of materials and labor equaling or exceeding $2,500.00 or more is required to have a contractor’s license.
-Apply for a new license with the West Virginia Division of Labor or download a printable application.
+Any business operating in the state doing construction work with a total project cost of materials and labor equaling or exceeding $2,500.00 or more is required to have a contractor license.
+Apply for a new license with the Contractor Licensing Board or download a printable application.

-Any business servicing devices that measure volume, mass or fuel who will be placing a device in service for legal trade must be registered with the West Virginia Division of Labor Weights and Measures serviceman/agency program.
-For more information visit WV Division of Labor Weights and Measures section.
+Any business servicing a device that measures volume, mass or fuel and wants to place into service for legal trade must be registered with the Division of Labor’s Weights and Measures serviceman/agency program.
+For more information, visit the Weights and Measures page.

 Any business operating in the state servicing or installing elevators must have a specialty contractor license.
-For more information visit WV Division of Labor Licensing section.
-If they are employing elevator mechanics, they must also be registered with the WV Division of Labor.
+If they are employing elevator mechanics, the mechanics must also be licensed with the Division of Labor.
 For more information, visit the Elevator Safety page.

-Any business operating in the state operating amusement rides, ziplines and/or canopy tours must be registered with the West Virginia Division of Labor and have those devices inspected before initial operation and on a yearly basis.
-For information and forms visit amusement rides information and required forms and ziplines and canopy tours information and required forms.
+Any business operating an amusement ride and attraction, or a zipline and/or canopy tour in the state must be registered with the Division of Labor and have those devices inspected before initial operation and on a yearly basis.
+For more information and forms, visit the Amusement Rides and Attractions or Zipline and Canopy Tours page.

-All manufacturers, renovators and sterilizers of bedding and/or upholstery materials are required to register with the West Virginia Division of Labor.
-For more information visit the WV Division of Labor Weights and Measures section.
+All manufacturers, renovators and sterilizers of bedding and/or upholstery materials are required to register with the Division of Labor.
+For more information, visit the Bedding and Upholstery page.